Freedom of education: University of Amsterdam study (2013)

 Denmark achieved a high rating.
-Denmark’s constitution requires a duty of education, but not one aimed at the school.
+Denmark's constitution provides for a duty of education, but not one aimed at the school.
 This creates an option for private education or home-school.
 Private schools receive a subsidy that covers approximately 3/4 of the costs.
 Over the last ten years, Denmark has raised its level of supervision of these schools and the obligations on the schools to regulate themselves.